When preparing any set of questions for use in the MQL, attention is drawn to Rule 2 of the Merseyside Quiz Leagues, which states that

 - Questions involving awards also need to be precise, as sometimes the award is made in the year after the achievement or production.
 The question should make clear which is required.

-- The most important question is to ask yourself, “Would I enjoy playing this set?”.
-If not then amend it.
+- The most important question is to ask yourself “Would I enjoy playing a match on this set?”
+If not, then amend it.

 A template for a Mimir set can be downloaded here.